jhuizy/travel-blog/content/blog/2020-02-03-conquering-cradle-mountain.md

 *Kitchen Hut*

 From Kitchen Hut it is a further 2.5hrs to the summit and back.
 We started walking up the track but 15 minutes in it was apparent that the rain was only going to get worse the higher we climbed.
-And to top it off half the track was underwater.
+And to top it off, half the track was underwater.
 So we made the executive decision to turn back.
 We were not going to conquer the summit today.

 At this stage we had already been waking for over 2.5hrs.
 We were starting to get cold and were ready to start heading back.
 We started walking back along the Face Track, planning on making our way back to the Dove Lake bus stop to get a ride back to our car.